davidwernerhh/manager-manual/README.md

 - Please build a peer network for yourself inside and outside of our company.
 I’m happy to help you find new peers to build that network.
 Please lean on them, as you explore solutions to the challenges you face.
 - Please continue to educate yourself on management and leadership: use your yearly training allotment, attend Leadership & Development workshops and conferences, learn from peers, and come up with own ideas.
 - Make sure you know the role description and responsibilities of your direct, teamlead role, director and VP.
 - Act professionally when you need to implement a decision that you disagree with.
 Understand that you are the company for your directs and that you have a big red “BOSS” sign on your forehead.
-You are obligated to move forward and communicate decisions made by the organization or me, even if your recommendation wasn’t chosen and you pitched something else with your directs.
+You are obligated to move forward and communicate decisions made by the organisation or me, even if your recommendation wasn’t chosen, and you pitched something else with your directs.

 **Driving things & Company Strategy**

 Act on the company strategy and help the company grow.

 - I expect you to take the reins of ownership, and all that entails, in everything you drive.
 That also means that you also own all of your successes.
-- Building scalable processes, technology and organization (first) business (2nd).
+- Building scalable processes, technology and organisation (first) business (2nd).
 - Get yourself familiar with our companies values as well as with our leadership codex.
 - Remember that you can only “juggle” that many topics.
 If you start taking on more topics than you can “juggle”, you will start dropping some of them.
 The best managers I have met so far were able to handle two big topics at the same time.
 Not more.
 Focus and deliver, then take on additional tasks when you are done.
 - I love tools.
 I love automation.
 If you can show me a great tool that will increase our performance or understanding of our code, it’s very likely that I will agree to give it a try.
 I am also a big fan of monitoring solutions that warn us before something happens and provides us with an insight into what could happening in our production environment.
 I expect from you that you develop and plan our monitoring and alerting solutions, both technically and culturally.